Which houses or cultures do you resonate with? You can only vote for one option, but discussion is welcome!

 The Take on youtube have awesome analysis of each house so I recommend watching their videos (http://www.youtube.com/watch?v=WAJ07...bsagr3zeq1eOLb).
 The Targaryen symbolism resonates with me the deepest, from the colors to the "madness."
 In that universe I'd most likely be like Maggy the Frog, the woman who prophesied the Cersei's downfall or some sort of priestess from Essos.

 From the list, wildling.
 But in reality (or I guess a more realistic fantasy?)
-I'd probably be at the citadel.
+I'd probably be at the citadel."If you are God, and the delusion becomes reality,

 About what kind of the noids you get?